p-hofmann/SMBEdit/README.md

 Directory path to the StarMade folder, attempting to read block config there.
-This is required to ensure correct hit point values are given to replace blocks or if smd2 blocks are converted to smd3 blocks which have different hit point values.
+This is required to ensure correct hit point values are given to replace blocks or if old blocks are converted to the newest version of blocks which have different hit point values.

 ### Print summary of blueprint
 ```